lanhed/lan-unlock/readme.md

 License: [WTFPL](http://www.wtfpl.net/)

 ##TODO
+1. Make the app auto discover port
-1. Make the application work even if you're not logged in.
+2. Make the application work even if you're not logged in.
-2. Make a menubar app to display application status, show denied users, start/stop the deamon.
+3. Make a menubar app to display application status, show denied users, start/stop the deamon.
-3. Installation script
+4. Installation script